-Fact: Telling someone with any mental illness to “pull themselves together” is like telling someone with poor eyesight to just try harder to see better.
+Fact: Telling someone with any mental illness to “pull themselves together” is like telling someone with poor eyesight to just try harder to see.
 It just doesn’t work that way.
-There are factors at play when someone has a Bipolar Disorder that make it very difficult or impossible to maintain or “control” their mood without help.
+There are factors at play when someone has a bipolar disorder that make it very difficult or impossible to maintain or “control” their mood without help.

 Myth: If a person is depressed or manic, there has to be a reason.

-Fact: Bipolar Disorder is complicated.
-For some, it can seemingly come out of nowhere with no discernable “reason”.
-There doesn’t have to be an event or incident to cause an episode of Depression or Mania.
+Fact: Bipolar disorder is complicated.
+For some, it can seemingly come out of nowhere with no discernible “reason”.
+There doesn’t have to be an event or incident to cause an episode of depression or mania.
 Sometimes it just happens.

 Myth: Mood disorders are forever.

 Fact: Will power cannot cure a mental illness.
-A depressed person experiencing lack of pleasure in their surroundings will not enjoy holidays either.
-Substance use can worsen or complicate Bipolar Disorder.
+A depressed person experiencing lack of pleasure in their surroundings will likely not enjoy holidays either.
+Substance use can worsen or complicate bipolar disorder.
 Mood disorders are illnesses that should be treated by a doctor and social support from family, friends and community.

-Fact: Not all people with Mood Disorders attempt suicide, but suicide is a risk when someone is struggling with their mood.
-Most people who are thinking of suicide say something about it before attempting it.
+Fact: Not all people with mood disorders attempt suicide, but suicide is a risk when someone is struggling with their mood.
+Most people who are thinking of suicide say something about it before attempting.
 If someone you know, whether you know them to be depressed or not, is talking about suicide, take them seriously.

 - Encourage professional help for your friend when needed (see Help Section)